 Most bikepackers will use a downtube bag in lieu of running a water bottle or an Anything/Manything Cage, and the Oracle certainly does a great job as a replacement.
 On longer trips, I actually like to run both water bottle and downtube bag, if possible.
 Given that the Oracle clings tighly enough to the downtube not to slip (especially when strategically placed between the velcro tabs of your framebag), it works out well when positioned above the 64oz Klean Kanteen that I favour for longer, more remote tours.

 Whether this works for you will depend on frame size, wheel size, and geometry.
 Bikes that are suspension corrected tend to have plenty of space to spare; just make sure there’s no risk that the tire rubs the bag when the suspension compresses.

 - Locking buckles ensures it won’t lossen off when you cinch it up tight.

 - Adds a little bit of weight… but not much!

 - Price $75 ($60 at time of review)

 - Contact Rogue Panda Designs

 Although I don’t currently own a bike without downtube water bottle mounts, I’ve still managed to put the Oracle to excellent use.
-Over my last couple of journeys, it’s proved the perfect cubby hole for stashing my tool pouch, spares, a bottle of sealant, a blinkie, and whatever emergency snacks I can jam in there too.
+Over my last couple of journeys, it’s been the perfect cubby hole for stashing my tool pouch, some spares, a bottle of sealant, a blinkie, and whatever emergency snacks I can jam in there too.
 The inclusion of straps that cinch tight and lock down works really well, particularly if you’re running the Oracle higher on the downtube and need to make sure there’s room between the bag and the tire.
 And I especially like the roll-top design and its ease of access.
-After hundreds of miles of use, its proved hardy enough too; despite the crusty patina of dirt and dust, the Oracle is still as good as new.
+After hundreds of miles of use, the Oracle has proved hardy enough too; under the crusty patina of dirt and dust, it’s as good as new.